OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### OWASP MASVS

-- V6.1: "The app only requests the minimum set of permissions necessary."
-- V8.1: "The app detects, and responds to, the presence of a rooted or jailbroken device either by alerting the user or terminating the app."
+- MSTG-RESILIENCE-1: "The app detects, and responds to, the presence of a rooted or jailbroken device either by alerting the user or terminating the app."
-- V8.2: "The app prevents debugging and/or detects, and responds to, a debugger being attached.
+- MSTG-RESILIENCE-2: "The app prevents debugging and/or detects, and responds to, a debugger being attached.
 All available debugging protocols must be covered."
-- V8.3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox."
+- MSTG-RESILIENCE-3: "The app detects, and responds to, tampering with executable files and critical data within its own sandbox."
-- V8.4: "The app detects, and responds to, the presence of widely used reverse engineering tools and frameworks on the device."
+- MSTG-RESILIENCE-4: "The app detects, and responds to, the presence of widely used reverse engineering tools and frameworks on the device."
-- V8.5: "The app detects, and responds to, being run in an emulator."
+- MSTG-RESILIENCE-5: "The app detects, and responds to, being run in an emulator."
-- V8.6: "The app detects, and responds to, tampering the code and data in its own memory space."
+- MSTG-RESILIENCE-6: "The app detects, and responds to, tampering the code and data in its own memory space."
-- V8.9: "Obfuscation is applied to programmatic defenses, which in turn impede de-obfuscation via dynamic analysis."
+- MSTG-RESILIENCE-9: "Obfuscation is applied to programmatic defenses, which in turn impede de-obfuscation via dynamic analysis."
-- V8.10: "The app implements a 'device binding' functionality using a device fingerprint derived from multiple properties unique to the device."
+- MSTG-RESILIENCE-10: "The app implements a 'device binding' functionality using a device fingerprint derived from multiple properties unique to the device."
-- V8.11: "All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
-Trivial static analysis doesn't reveal important code or data."

 #### SafetyNet Attestation